 In Squadcast: Using Amazon CloudWatch as an Alert Source

-(4) Select Amazon CloudWatch from Alert Source drop-down and copy the Webhook URL shown
+(2) Search for Amazon CloudWatch from the Alert Source drop-down and copy the Webhook URL

 For an Alert Source to turn active (indicated by a green dot - Receiving alerts against the name of the Alert Source in the drop-down), you can either generate a test alert or wait for a real-time alert to be generated by the Alert Source.